-Your personal injury case may not be one a lawyer can take on.
-Learn about some of reasons why a PI attorney may not take you on as a client.
+Your personal injury case may not be one a lawyer will accept.
+Learn some of the reasons why they may not be able to take you on as a client.

 You may have to talk to a few attorneys before you find the right one.
 But remember, it’s a mutual decision that should fit both parties.
-You should like your lawyer and be confident they can win your personal injury case.
-And your lawyer should feel confident they can win your case too.
+You should like your attorney and be confident they can win your personal injury case.
+And they should feel confident they can win your case too.
 But, some might say “no.” You can ask them why – and realize it’s nothing personal.

 They Have a High Caseload in the Next Several Months

 It’s only fair, right?
 Your claim should get the maximum attention it deserves.
 Well, some lawyers are busy because they have great reputations.
 So, they may not be able to investigate all aspects of your claim and build the strongest argument possible.